 - Wearing beyond the tread pattern represents a safety hazard and can lead to unexpected tire failure as well as potential damage to the forklift.

-The importance of knowing when to replace a forklift tire
+The Importance of knowing when to replace a Forklift Tyre

 Whether forklift tires simply wear out through regular use or experience damages and conditions leading to tire failure way before their expected end of life, it’s important to pay attention to the signs of wear detailed above and switch out your tires on time to reduce downtime and ensure safe and effective operations.